The HSA Is the Best Retirement Account You're Probably Using Wrong

 Two Things Most People Learn Too Late

 What happens at death.
 If your spouse inherits the HSA, it transfers intact and retains all three tax advantages.
 A non-spouse beneficiary is treated very differently: the full balance becomes taxable income to them in the year of your death.
-That is a meaningful estate-planning consideration, and it affects how aggressively you should draw the account down in late retirement versus preserving it for a surviving spouse.

 The information provided is for educational purposes only and does not constitute investment, legal, or tax advice.
 Consult with qualified professionals for guidance specific to your situation.